PAIN TOLERANCE AND PHYSICAL ACTIVITY

 In 2023, researchers from UiT, The Arctic University of Norway, the University Hospital of North Norway (UNN), and the Norwegian Institute of Public Health found that among more than 10,000 adults, those who were physically active had a higher pain tolerance than those who were sedentary; and the higher the activity level, the higher the pain tolerance.

-After this finding, the researchers wanted to understand how physical activity could affect the chances of experiencing chronic pain several years later.
+Following this finding, the researchers sought to understand how physical activity might influence the likelihood of experiencing chronic pain several years later.
 And they wondered if this was related to how physical activity affects our ability to tolerate pain.

 "We found that people who were more active in their free time had a lower chance of having various types of chronic pain 7-8 years later.
 For example, being just a little more active, such as going from light to moderate activity, was associated with a 5% lower risk of reporting some form of chronic pain later," says doctoral fellow Anders Årnes at UiT and UNN.